Many growing businesses move to QuickBooks Enterprise assuming it can support increasing operational complexity. And at a certain stage, it does.

 Let’s take a closer look.

 QuickBooks Enterprise does offer multi-currency functionality.
-However:
+However, there are important limitations:

 This creates challenges for: